machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-flex.rst

 ===============================

 This article will guide you in setting up a simple robot picking demo with Pickit Flex.
-The Flex vision engine is the vision engine for finding objects with **simple geometrical shapes** in **random orientations**.
+This detection engine was designed for finding objects with **simple geometrical shapes** in **random orientations**.
 In this demo we are picking simple steel cylinders.
 Click :ref:`here <flex-demo-happy-picking>` to see the video of this demo.